rlevine/droplet_video_analyzer/README.md

 for them to be considered as duplicates.

 In addition, I attempt to use Hu moment invariants calculated from the shape of each droplet to identify duplicate droplets.
-Multiplying the calculated Hu moment similarity becomes less effective as droplet size decreases.
+This technique becomes less effective as droplet size decreases.

 Multiplying droplet distance by the calculated moment similarity yields a confidence factor. `--droplet-similarity` is the upper limit for that factor for droplets in a frame series to be considered duplicates.

-`--`frame-history` is the number of prior frames to be examined for matches to droplets in the current frame.
-I've found that looking at more than the most immediate prior frame (``--frame-history` of 1) yields too many false positives in many circumstances.
+`--frame-history` is the number of prior frames to be examined for matches to droplets in the current frame.
+I've found that looking at more than the most immediate prior frame (`--frame-history` of 1) yields too many false positives in many circumstances.